 Other helpful New Relic APM tools include:

-|Page load timing||Integrate the Python agent with New Relic Browser to gain visibility into end-user activity through the full life cycle of the webpage.|
+|Page load timing||Integrate the Python agent with New Relic Browser to gain visibility into end-user browser activity (also known as real-user monitoring).|

-|Background tasks||Monitor job-based or task queuing systems.|
+|Background tasks||Monitor job-based or task queuing systems, like Celery.|

 |Business data analysis with New Relic Insights||